Are you sitting there wondering, “Is Space Mountain Scary?”.

 Yes, Space Mountain has height and age requirements in order to ride.
 Riders must be at least 44 inches tall (112 cm) to board the rocket.

 Space Mountain Speed: While it may seem like Space Mountain travels quickly through space, its top speed is only 28 mph (45km/h).
-The ride often feels faster due to the darkness and turns in the track, however.
+The ride definitely feels faster due to the darkness and turns in the track, however.
+Believe it or not, this ride doesn’t even make the top 10 of the fastest rides at Disney World.

 What to Expect